How To Get a Green Card Through Employment

 - Extraordinary ability and work experience in the sciences, arts, education, business, or athletics;

-- International recognition for outstanding achievements in an academic field as a professor or researcher; or
+- International recognition for outstanding achievements in academia as a professor or researcher; or

 - That they’re a multinational manager or executive.